eymengunay/wunderlist-php-sdk/README.md

 ### Update task

+Updates "name", "note", "date" or "important" values of given task.

 Params:

 * task_id (string, required)
 * params (array, required.
 Possible array keys are: "name", "note", "date" and "important")

 All values of params must be string not integer!
-You have to pass at least array key, all keys are optional.
+You have to pass at least one array key, all keys are optional.

 Usage: